 (1) At least a C average in upper division major courses.
-(2) Twenty-four units of upper division courses in zoology or 18 in the major subject and six in related courses in botany, organic chemistry, physics and physiology.
+(2) Twenty-four units of upper division courses in zoology or 18 in the major subject and six in related courses in botany, organic chemistry, physics, physiology and bacteriology.